nRFCloud/ts-json-schema-transformer/README.md

 [ajv](https://github.com/ajv-validator/ajv) to generate validator functions.
 Functions and schema are generated inline at compile time using a custom typescript transformer.

+You can also generate mock objects (using [json-schema-faker](https://github.com/json-schema-faker/json-schema-faker)) and safely parse JSON strings into the given types.

 ## Installation

 #### Requirements